Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![Instinct-2X-768x432](img/Instinct-2X-768x432.jpeg)

 The Instinct 2X Solar is a rugged watch with multi-band GNSS.
-The Instinct 2X should not be confused with the Instinct 2, which used a much less capable Sony GNSS chipset.
-The two main downsides of this watch are the screen design + resolution and somewhat limited app availability.
+The Instinct 2X should not be confused with the Instinct 2, which used the much less capable Sony GNSS chipset.
+The two main downsides of this watch are the screen resolution and somewhat limited app availability.

 **Price**

-- £339.99 RRP, but discounts available
+- £339.99 RRP, but discounts are available

 **Size**